xiphiasphotography/plogger_php7/README.md

 UPGRADING from original Plogger
 -------------------------------
-- Edit add the following lines to your config file preferably above the line /* The name of the database for Plogger */ and enter yout DB type, mysql or pgsql.
+- Add the following lines to your config file preferably above the line /* The name of the database for Plogger */ and enter yout DB type, mysql or pgsql.

 /* Database Type */